Canonical bases of tensor products and positivity properties: Introduction

 \subsection{Motivation and Strategy: the thickening philosophy}

 Our approach is inspired by the theory of total positivity.
-Introduced by Lusztig for reductive groups and their flag varieties in \cite{Lusztig-1994} and later generalized to the Kac-Moody setting \cite{Lusztig-2019}, \cite{Bao-He-2021}, this theory reveals a profound connection between geometric positivity and its algebraic counterpart.
-Total positivity provides a geometric and combinatorial framework that illustrates the inherent rigidity and positivity properties of canonical bases in quantum groups.
-A highlight of this connection is that the totally nonnegative part of a flag variety consists precisely of those points whose corresponding projective line in $\mathbb{P}(\Lambda_\lambda)$ (for a dominant regular weight $\lambda$) is spanned by vectors expressible as nonnegative linear combinations of the canonical basis of $\Lambda_\lambda$.
+Introduced by Lusztig for reductive groups and their flag varieties in \cite{Lusztig-1994} and later generalized to the Kac-Moody setting in \cite{Lusztig-2019}, \cite{Bao-He-2021}, this theory reveals a profound connection between geometric positivity and its algebraic counterpart.
+A highlight of this connection is that the totally nonnegative part of a flag variety consists precisely of those points whose corresponding projective lines in $\mathbb{P}(\Lambda_\lambda)$ are spanned by nonnegative linear combinations of the canonical basis $\mathbf{B}(\Lambda_{\lambda})$ (at $v=1$).

-We posit that an analogous connection exists between the tensor product of modules and the twisted product of flag varieties.
-The study of the totally nonnegative part of this twisted product was initiated by Webster and Yakimov \cite{WY-2007}, who provided a complete description for $GL_2$.
-The general case, however, remained open until the recent work of Bao and the second-named author \cite{Bao-He-2022}.
-The novel idea was to employ a {\it thickening method}, embedding the totally nonnegative part of the twisted product of flags for a group $G$ into the totally nonnegative part of a single flag variety for a larger Kac-Moody group $\tilde{G}$.
+We posit an analogous connection between tensor products of modules and twisted products of flag varieties.
+The study of the totally nonnegative part of such twisted products was initiated by Webster–Yakimov \cite{WY-2007} for $GL_2$, with the general case resolved recently by Bao and the second-named author \cite{Bao-He-2022} using a thickening method: embedding the twisted product of flag varieties for $G$ into a single flag variety for a larger Kac–Moody group $\tilde{G}$.
 The key philosophy is that the enhanced symmetry of $\tilde{G}$ provides a powerful tool to unravel the intricate geometry of the twisted product (with, a priori, only the symmetry from $G$).